 A number of public sector bodies have taken advantage of 3rd party photographic record keeping.
 This offers the advantage of systematic recording of progress and building make-up before areas are covered up.
 Photographs are pinned to an on-line electronic model of the development.
 A key benefit is the ability to allow inspectors (client's representatives, supervisors, clerk of works) to upload comments with photos of defects and pin these to the development plans.
 This creates a single record-source of problem areas mapped to specific areas and with a correspondence trail of issues and close-out activity.
+There is added value to such a photographic record during the operational stage.
+Being able to look back at the record photos (e.g. what is inside a particular wall) can help to investigate issues without the need to necessarily open up completed work.

-The implementation of photographic record-keeping is dependent upon contractors allowing the required access to the site.
+I. The implementation of photographic record-keeping is dependent upon contractors allowing the required access to the site.
 If this is to be undertaken it should be highlighted from the outset and included in contract documentation to ensure that suitable agreements are in place with all parties.